debitCrossBlockchain/bumo2.0/docs/develop.md

             "weight": 100    //the weight value of this address is 100 }
     ],
-    "thresholds"://threshold for different operation
-    {
-        "tx_threshold": 8,//required thresholds for transaction is 8
+    "tx_threshold": "8",//required thresholds for transaction is 8
     "type_thresholds": [
         {
             "type": 1,//required thresholds for creating account is 11 "threshold": 11
         },
         {//required thresholds for issuing asset is 21 "type": 2,
             "threshold": 21
         },
         {//required thresholds for transferring assets is 31 "type": 3,
             "threshold": 31
         },
         {//required thresholds for setting metadata is 41 "type": 4,
             "threshold": 41
         },
         {//required thresholds for changing controler's weight is 51 "type": 5,
             "threshold": 51
         },
         {//required thresholds for altering every operations is 51 "type": 6,
             "threshold": 61
         }
     ]
-    }
 }
 ```